sourcegraph/handbook/content/departments/engineering/product/index.md

 > NOTE: On 2022-06-05 we renamed our department to Engineering from "Product & Engineering".
 We're still working on updating the handbook after that change.

-The product team at Sourcegraph consists of [product management](process/index.md) and [product design](design/index.md).
 We strive to make the following true:

 - The team is working on the most important things on [our strategy](../../../strategy-goals/strategy/index.md), and that it is communicated well both inside and outside of Sourcegraph.
 - Each teammate has the customer and product context needed about customer problems, likely future priorities, possible solutions, etc. to perform their work effectively.

 ## Contact

 You can reach us at the #product channel or @product-team on Slack.
-If you have ideas you want to pass on to the product team, check out the [surfacing product feedback](process/surfacing_product_feedback.md) page.
+If you have ideas you want to pass on to the product team, check out the [surfacing product feedback](process/feedback/surfacing_product_feedback.md) page.

 ## Roadmap & Strategy